algolia/autocomplete/CONTRIBUTING.md

 yarn run release
 ```

 It will create a pull request for the next release.
-When it's reviewed, approved and merged, then CircleCI will automatically publish the packages to npm.
+When it's reviewed, approved and merged, then GitHub Actions will automatically publish the packages to npm.